bseltz-cohesity/scripts/powershell/moveProtectionGroup/README.md

 You must use either -prefix, -suffix or -deleteOldJob to avoid conflicting job names.

-In some cases it's not possible to protect the same object in two jobs (e.g. SQL servers), so it's nessessary to use -deleteOldJob in those cases.
+In some cases it's not possible to protect the same object in two jobs (e.g. SQL servers), so it's nessesary to use -deleteOldJob in those cases.